 - Network flows.

 - Logged-in users.

 Assess The Data Breach

 Examine the data breach after compiling the evidence.
-The fundamental elements of the analysis phase include:
+The fundamental elements of the analysis phase include the following:

 - Suspicious activity.

 - Threat duration.